Search History House

 When street roughs made a name for themselves.

 The name Hooligan is now used to describe a person, more often than not a youth, who takes part in destructive, unruly and anti-social behaviour.
 The original meaning meant a young ruffian who was a member of a street gang (Oxford English Dictionary, 'OED').

 But who were the original Hooligans?
 Hooligan is an Irish surname.
-How it came to used in its present meaning, the OED has no clear evidence.
-It provides citations from 1898 that Hooligan referred to a gang of youths in the South London area, but cannot find citations to support other suggestions that the name was a corruption of Hooley or Hooley's gang; or references from a music hall song about a rowdy Irish family, or came from a Patrick Hoolihan or Hooligan as claimed by Clarence Rook in 1899 .
+As to how it came to used in its present meaning the OED has no clear evidence.
+It provides citations from 1898 that Hooligan referred to a gang of youths in the South London area, but it cannot find citations to support other suggestions that the name was a corruption of Hooley or Hooley's gang; or references from a music hall song about a rowdy Irish family, or came from a Patrick Hoolihan or Hooligan as claimed by Clarence Rook in 1899 .

 Here at History House we thought we would do some more research and have found a slightly earlier reference to Hooligans.

-London newspapers in April and May 1894 carried reports of a case at Southwark Police Court in South London where it was said that Charles Clarke, aged 19, charged with assault on police, was
+London newspapers in April and May 1894 carried reports of a case at Southwark Police Court in South London where it was said that Charles Clarke, aged 19, was charged with assault on police, was:

 "the king of a gang of youths known as the 'Hooligan Boys' ".
-The gang had attended a music hall and created a disturbance which resulted in the Police being called.
+The gang had attended a music hall and created a disturbance which resulted in the Police being called and the gang's arrest.
 At the later remand hearing a newspaper repeated that allegation, but referred to the "O'Hooligan Boys".

 The next month, two other youths were brought before Lambeth Police Court for threatening behaviour.
 They were described as members of the gang known as "the Hooligan Boys".